1965 - 1966 - 1967

 Other notes: *studio recording, Decca Studios, London, 03/06/1967; **studio recording, Decca Studios, London, 24/11/1966

 Collector's notes: The first ever German Bowie single (and the third worldwide to have a picture sleeve), but it is not clear if it was available commercially.
 According to the first issue of Jarman's 7" discography, all copies have a sample sticker and a release date stamp on the label.
 This, however, is not correct: my copy is neither stamped, nor does it bear a sticker (or marks showing that there once was one).
 In the second edition of the above-mentioned book, the claim is no longer included, but it is pointed out that some copies bear the stamp "Gestrichen Dez.
-1968" ("Cancelled Dec.
-1968") on the label, which creates the impression that the record was actually sold for a while.
+1968" ("Deleted Dec.
+1968") on one of the labels, which creates the impression that the record was actually sold for a while.

 The cover shown here is a colour copy (not a computer print) of the original picture sleeve.
 It is made from a cover that has the catalogue number hand-written in the top left corner, which rather supports the assumption that the record was distributed for promotional reasons only: who, except a radio station or another institution supplied with promos, would write the catalogue number on the cover of a record?
 So it's difficult to say if the record was distributed in a regular way.